peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 A Data Engineer's primary role is to design, build, and maintain the infrastructure and systems that allow organisations to collect, store, process and analyse data.
 They ensure that the data is readily available and in a usable format for data scientists, analysts, and other stakeholders to derive valuable insights and make informed decisions.

 Essentially, the final product is a data warehouse / lakehouse that is built and maintained by the data engieers for the perusal of the business.
-This should not be functional but rather performant.
+This should not be only functional but rather performant as well.
 This means that that the data should not be just available at the request of its users but also fast when users query the database.

 Now, to optimise the database, the tables within need to be built in a certain structure, and hence the term data modelling was coined.
 It is simply techniques in which data is structured for querying and analysis, particularly for data warehouses and business intelligence systems.
 It organises data into `facts` and `dimensions` tables, making it easier to understand and retrieve information.
 This design is optimised for data retrieval and provide a clear, concise representation of data for business users.
 The resulting structure is often visualised as a `star` or `snowflake` schema.